|

 (+) that is available on the printer itself.

-All wiring between the printer (MZSE) and the PSU (MZSS) goes via the large
+All wiring between the printer (MZSE) and the PSU (MZSS)

-30-pin connector on the side of the Schreibmax.
-All wires of this connector
+goes via the large 30-pin connector on the side of the Schreibmax.

-into the socket from the bottom.
+when looking into the receptacle from the bottom.

 inserted the wrong way around.
 Please note that this connector carries